zvtoth/zvtoth.github.io/3_advising.md

 - "The *Quaestiones de tribus principiis* of Antonius Andreae: an edition and study" (in progress, started in 2025)
 - "The Devil is Back: Satan and Cognition under Thomas Aquinas" (in progress, started in 2025)
+- "The Nature and Normativity of Temptation" (in progress, started in 2026)

 ### MPhil theses supervised

-- "Epistemic Requirements for Theistic Faith" (submitted)
+- "Epistemic Requirements for Theistic Faith" (defended in 2026)
 - "The Metaphysics and the Logic of *Ex Nihilo* and Absolute Nothingness" (defended in 2024)